DaltonHart/React-Props/README.md

 <div class="greeting">Hello</div>
 ```

 The `class` part of the html is a property of the html element.
 We are basically creating a KEY:Value pair for the HTML element.
-So what would this basically look like in JS?
+So what would this look like in JS?

 ```js
 let div = {